kvn-dtrx/ds-ml-project_flight-prediction-challenge/readme.md

-# **DS ML Project**: Flight Delay Prediction Challenge
+# DS ML Project: Flight Delay Prediction Challenge

 ## Synopsis

-This repository contains our analysis of the [flight delay dataset for Tunisair](https://zindi.africa/competitions/flight-delay-prediction-challenge) from [Zindi](https://zindi.africa).
+This repository contains our analysis of the [flight delay dataset for Tunisair](https://zindi.africa/competitions/flight-delay-prediction-challenge) (but compare also with [this kaggle dataset](https://www.kaggle.com/datasets/abderrahimalakouche/flight-delay-prediction) from [Zindi](https://zindi.africa).

 The general exercise reads as follows:

 > **Value of Product**: Build a flight delay predictive model using Machine Learning techniques.
 The accurate prediction of flight delays will help all players in the air travel ecosystem to set up effective action plans to reduce the impact of the delays and avoid loss of time, capital and resources.